assaidy/ytdlz/README.md

 - Audio downloads as best quality audio file with metadata
 - Video downloads as MP4 with selected resolution
 - Files are saved in current directory with original titles

+> **Note about YouTube Shorts**
+> For YouTube Shorts: Qualities below 320p may not be available via the API and could cause errors.
+Choose a higher quality